CALM ANIMAL CARE STAFF

 Meg Gordon, DVM

 Dr. Meg grew up in Indiana, and launched into a career as a geochemist studying climate change.
 Her field work was done in Antarctica, where she met her husband and decided she’d like a lifestyle that was a bit more stable.
 Veterinary medicine was a good fit, and she graduated from Michigan State University in 2009.
 After practicing in Washington State for four years, she made her home in the Flathead Valley, and joined our practice in 2015.
 She loves the outdoors, sailing, tinkering in flower gardens, and learning about the world at large.
-With a special interest in shelter animal medicine, Meg has been the Flathead County Animal Shelter veterinarian since she came to this valley.
-In the past few years she has added two new orthopedic procedures for anterior cruciate ligament repair to her repertoire.
+With a special interest in shelter animal medicine, Meg has been the Flathead County Animal Shelter veterinarian since she came to this valley, and loves what she can accomplish in that role, enhancing the adoptability of shelter pets and finding their perfect match.
+She is a wonderful surgeon and diagnostician as well .

 Rachel Kohanov, DVM (with Huey Lewis)

 We are so happy to welcome Dr. Rachel!
 Our newest veterinarian grew up in Michigan, rescuing any stray or injured animal she could find.
 That led her to Purdue University, and a degree in veterinary medicine in 2018.
 She made her home in the Flathead Valley soon after that, first practicing in Columbia Falls, and then joining Calm Animal Care in March 2020.
 Dr. Rachel’s interests include animal behavior, internal medicine, and client communication and education.
-She fits right in with our team, with her love of animals and compassion for their families.
+She fits right in with our team, with her love of animals and compassion for their families, and her tenacity for finding answers to the most puzzling cases.
 Rachel also has a huge love of the outdoors.
 In her spare time, she’ll be found snowboarding on Big Mountain, trail running, or scrambling up peaks in Glacier Park.
 She shares her home with Huey Lewis (a Shiba Inu), and her cats, Margo and Ruth.

 Kari Gabriel (with Hana)